Frank T. McAndrew, Ph.D.

 (Colleen), and a dog named Audrey Hepburn.

-* Maryjo was a long-suffering kindergarten teacher who eventually found a second career as an
+* Maryjo was a long-suffering kindergarten teacher who eventually found a second career as a college archivist.
+She is

-* Tim has degrees from Kenyon College & Washington University (St. Louis), and he is a
+* Tim has degrees from Kenyon College & Washington University (St. Louis); he also studied at UCC in Cork, Ireland.

-* Tim & Rose's daughter Colleen is a 6th grader who plays the viola and enjoys swimming,
+* Colleen (Tim & Rose's daughter) is a 6th grader who plays the viola and enjoys swimming, amusement parks, Taylor

-*I have been lucky enough to have experienced the animals of South Africa and Tanzania in the
+*I have been lucky to have experienced the animals of South Africa and Tanzania in the wild.

 Research Interests